-Disclaimer: The information in these pages are meant to provide general guidance.
-Instructions and procedures outlined in the Funding Opportunity Announcement, SF424 Application Guide, and NIH Grants Policy Statement take precedence over any information provided and should be referred to for complete and comprehensive directions.
+Disclaimer: The information on this page is meant to provide general guidance.
+Instructions and procedures outlined in the Funding Opportunity Announcement and SF424 Application Guide take precedence over any information provided on this page and should be referred to for complete and comprehensive directions.

 Post-submission materials are those submitted after submission of the grant application but prior to initial peer review.
 They are not intended to correct oversights or errors discovered after submission of the application, but rather allow applicants the opportunity to respond to unforeseen events.
 See NOT-OD-19-083 for more details.

 Post-submission materials must be received by the Scientific Review Officer (SRO) no later than 30 calendar days prior to the peer review meeting.
 Post-submission materials will not be accepted after this time.